 How is Nduja Made?

 Nduja is made from pork.
 In particular, it uses the meat from the head, fatback, as well as some clean skin and meat trimmings.
 This meat is combined with red peppers that are roasted and ground up to provide a kick of spice and heat.

 The peppers used in this case are special Calabrian chiles that have a very unique, peppery, and fiery hot flavor.
+You can also make it with Calabrian chili paste.
 Add to that a combination of aromatic herbs and earthy spices and you have yourself a deliciously one of a kind spread that goes well with almost anything.